November 21, 2025

 Right to benefit from scientific progress

-We all have the right to benefit from scientific evidence – including people who use drugs.5
+We all have the right to benefit from scientific evidence.5

 But treatments for alcohol and other drug dependence aren’t always evidence-based.
 This includes involuntary treatment, which can cause further physical or psychological harm and infringe a person’s right to freedom.17-19